animal-tree/Writing-stuff/Stuff19-Ongoingproof.md

 Note: the existence of an "existence set" is debatable.
 But, it is so assumed in Axiom 1.

+We have thereby "defined" nothing.
+(Definition 8).
+Without loss of generality, it could be defined as something else.
+Anything else.
+Whatever "nothing" is.

 ## Part 3

 We will now show our universe can be represented with this grammar by providing a simple boilerplate.